Cancer in people under 50 is rising around the world. Why?

 What we are exposed to in early life can affect our risk of developing cancer later in life, and this review of cancer trends looks at how these factors might be affecting early-onset cancers.
 What exposures matter in early life are still not fully clear, but front-runners include diet, lifestyle, the environment and the bugs that live in our gut (the microbiome).

-Of course, some of these early-onset cancers are detected through better screening programmes and earlier diagnosis, which contributes to increased numbers of new cancers diagnosed annually, worldwide.
+Of course, some of these early-onset cancers are detected through better screening programs and earlier diagnosis, which contributes to increased numbers of new cancers diagnosed annually worldwide.
 But that is not the whole story.

 Gut bacteria